jakob-bagterp/index-now-for-python/docs/reference/sitemap-filter/date-range.md

 </urlset>
 ```

-With `DateRange` we can target any URLs that have a last modified date of March 1, 2025 or later:
+Using the `LaterThanAndIncluding` date range, we can target any URLs with a last modified date of March 1, 2025 or later:

 ```python linenums="1" hl_lines="4-5"
 from datetime import datetime